-Locational Deliverability Areas are shown in maps in the 2021 Annual State of the Market Report for PJM, Volume 2, Section 5, "Capacity Market" at "Locational Deliverability Areas (LDAs)".
-99 OATT Attachment DD 9 5.6.6(b).
+102 Locational Deliverability Areas are shown in maps in the 2021 Annual State of the Market Report for PJM, Volume II, Section 5, "Capacity Market" at "Locational Deliverability Areas (LDAs)".

+103 OATT Attachment DD § 5.6.6(b)

-equivalent to, nor substitutes for, internal resources.
-All internal resources are internal to a specific LDA.
-100
+resources cannot be identified as equivalent to resources internal to specific LDAs illustrates a fundamental issue with capacity imports.
+Capacity imports are not equivalent to, nor substitutes for, internal resources.
+All internal resources are internal to a specific LDA.104

 Effective May 9, 2017, significantly improved pseudo tie requirements for external generation capacity resources were implemented.
-101 The rule changes include: defining coordination with other Balancing Authorities when conducting pseudo tie studies; establishing an electrical distance requirement; establishing a market to market flowgate test to establish limits on the number of coordinated flowgates PJM must add in order to accommodate a new pseudo tie; a model consistency requirement; the requirement for the capacity market seller to provide written acknowledgement from the external Balancing Authority Areas that such pseudo tie does not require tagging and that firm allocations associated with any coordinated flowgates applicable to the external Generation Capacity Resource under any agreed congestion management process then in effect between PJM and such Balancing Authority Area will be allocated to PJM; the requirement for the capacity market seller to obtain long-term firm point to point transmission service for transmission outside PJM with rollover rights and to obtain network external designated transmission service for transmission within PJM; establishing an operationally deliverable standard; and modifying the nonperformance penalty definition for external generation capacity resources to assess performance at subregional transmission organization granularity.
+105 The rule changes include: defining coordination with other Balancing Authorities when conducting pseudo tie studies; establishing an electrical distance requirement; establishing a market to market flowgate test to establish limits on the number of coordinated flowgates PJM must add in order to accommodate a new pseudo tie; a model consistency requirement; the requirement for the capacity market seller to provide written acknowledgement from the external Balancing Authority Areas that such pseudo tie does not require tagging and that firm allocations associated with any coordinated flowgates applicable to the external Generation Capacity Resource under any agreed congestion management process then in effect between PJM and such Balancing Authority Area will be allocated to PJM; the requirement for the capacity market seller to obtain long-term firm point to point transmission service for transmission outside PJM with rollover rights and to obtain network external designated transmission service for transmission within PJM; establishing an operationally deliverable standard; and modifying the nonperformance penalty definition for external generation capacity resources to assess performance at subregional transmission organization granularity.

 Generation external to the PJM region is eligible to be offered into an RPM auction if it meets specific requirements.
-102 103 104 Firm transmission service must be acquired from all external transmission providers between the unit and border of PJM and generation deliverability into PJM must be demonstrated prior to the start of the delivery year.
+106 107 108 Firm transmission service must be acquired from all external transmission providers between the unit and border of PJM and generation deliverability into PJM must be demonstrated prior to the start of the delivery year.
 In order to demonstrate generation deliverability into PJM, external generators must obtain firm point to point transmission service on the PJM OASIS from the PJM border into the PJM transmission system or by obtaining network external designated transmission service.
 In the event that transmission upgrades are required to establish deliverability, those upgrades must be completed by the start of the delivery year.
-The following are also required: the external generating unit must be in the resource portfolio of a PJM member; 12 months of NERC/GADs unit performance data must be provided to establish an EFORd; the net capability of each unit must be verified through winter and summer testing; and a letter of non-recallability must be provided to assure PJM that the energy and capacity from the unit is not recallable to any other balancing authority.
+The following are also required: the external generating unit must be in the resource portfolio of a PJM member; 12 months of NERC/ GADs unit performance data must be provided to establish an EFORd; the net capability of each unit must be verified through winter and summer testing; and a letter of non-recallability must be provided to assure PJM that the energy and capacity from the unit is not recallable to any other balancing authority.

-All external generation resources that have an RPM commitment or FRR capacity plan commitment or that are designated as replacement capacity must be offered in the PJM Day-Ahead Energy Market.
-105
+All external generation resources that have an RPM commitment or FRR capacity plan commitment or that are designated as replacement capacity must be offered in the PJM day-ahead energy market.
+109